Frequently Asked Questions

 Our birth center is designed to have a home-like feel, and features the same team AND equipment that is available at all of our home births.
 However, some families may live further away from a hospital, and in the event of a transfer, feel more comfortable being near by.
 Our birth center is conveniently located across the street from Christus Santa Rosa - New Braunfels!

-The other difference between home and birth center is whether you're driving to us in labor or we're driving to you!
 You can discuss your specific needs and options during your consult with us!

 Is out-of-hospital birth safe?
 What are the benefits of Midwifery Care?